How to sell any car with We Buy Any Car

 So, in this case, it sounds justifiable that We Buy Any Car were to reduce their offer.

-Probably the most shocking article relating to We Buy Any Car was found on The Guardian.
+Probably the most shocking article in recent years relating to We Buy Any Car was found on The Guardian.
 Findings were so bad at the time, that The Office of Fair Trading decided to take action against the company.

 It found that 96% of people getting a guaranteed valuation, were not paid the full price they were originally offered.
 In fact, many of these sellers would see their valuation slashed by up to 25%.